manasa-arun/python/content/en/Tips/How-to-iterate-through-two-lists-in-parallel-in-python.md

 ```
 x list items can starts counting from 'zero' and so on up to the items completed in that list.

-like this we can easily  iterate two lists in parallely.
+like this we can easily  iterate two lists in parallel.